 While I recommend following the recipe as written for the best results, you can of course make some ingredient swaps to suit your preferences.

-- Oil - I like using olive oil in these muffins because I think the grassy flavour pairs nicely with the carrots.
-But you can switch it up and use a neutral flavoured oil like canola or avocado oil, or even coconut oil instead.
+- Oil - I like using olive oil in these muffins because I think the grassy flavor pairs nicely with the carrots.
+But you can switch it up and use a neutral flavored oil like canola or avocado oil, or even coconut oil instead.

 - Flour - I have tested this recipe both with all-purpose flour, and with the blend of all-purpose and spelt flours as written.
 You could also use a portion of whole wheat or white whole wheat flour with similar results.
 I have not tested this recipe with gluten-free flour.